 - Compact Objects: neutron stars,

-- Astrophysical dynamics and fluid dynamics (including MHD) in general:
+- Astrophysical (particle and fluid) dynamics (including MHD)

-Selected recent talks: (maybe useful for learning about
+Selected recent talks: (maybe useful for getting an overview

 Extreme Exoplanetary Systems (Harvard-ITC, Cornell, UCSC, Berkeley 2015;